-PhD in Ecology, Spirituality, and Religion, MA in Ecology, Spirituality, and Religion
+Ecology, Spirituality, and Religion

 Through the Ecology, Spirituality, and Religion concentration in the Philosophy and Religion department at CIIS, master's and doctoral students explore the role of worldviews, philosophies, and religion in understanding and responding to interconnected global ecological crises.
+They gain facility with ecological principles and practices.
+They develop the knowledge and wisdom to respond to the ecological devastation from healing integral and transdisciplinary perspectives.
+Students acquire skills and insight to transform practices, worldviews, and consciousness in service of a more just, sustainable, and flourishing future.

 CIIS is accredited by: